ICT2101-2201-P5-1/Assignment/README.md

 ## UAT
 For User Acceptance Testing, the team will be covering all test cases covered in M2 under section **6.4 Test Case**.
 The video label each test case with #TC_Number on the upper right hand of the video.
-Here is a quick run through of all UAT cases  **<add video here!>  **
+Here is a quick run through of all UAT cases https://youtu.be/jya3VeKFCvQ

 ## Whitebox Testing